jonnonz1/nz-statute-book/acts/public/2006/gas-amendment-act-2006.md

     (b) harm that incapacitates, or is likely to incapacitate, the person suffering harm for 48 hours or more; or (c) harm that incapacitates, or is likely to incapacitate, the person suffering harm due to the inhalation of carbon monoxide; or
-    (d) harm of the kinds and descriptions that are serious harm under the Health and Safety in Employment Act 1992 (2) Section 2(1) is amended by repealing the definition of distribution system and substituting the following definition:.
+    (d) harm of the kinds and descriptions that are serious harm under the Health and Safety in Employment Act 1992 (2) Section 2(1) is amended by repealing the definition of distribution system and substituting the following definition: .
   - **distribution system** —
     (a) means all fittings, whether above or below ground, under the control of a gas distributor and used to distribute gas from—
       (i) the boundary of the gasworks or gate station outlet flange supplying gas for distribution to the point of supply of the place at which the gas is supplied to a consumer or gas refueller; or
       (ii) the outlet of the container in which gas for distribution is stored to the point of supply of the place at which the gas is supplied to a consumer or gas refueller; and
     (b) includes, for the purposes of any regulations made under section 54 relating to odorisation or the measurement of calorific value, a gas transmission system
 (3) Section 2(1) is amended by repealing the definition of gas inspector.
-(4) Section 2(1) is amended by repealing paragraph (a) of the definition of place and substituting the following paragraph:.
+(4) Section 2(1) is amended by repealing paragraph (a) of the definition of place and substituting the following paragraph: .
   (a) the whole or any part of any land, house, shop, factory, premises, or building:
-(5) Section 2(1) is amended by inserting, in their appropriate alphabetical order, the following definitions:.
+(5) Section 2(1) is amended by inserting, in their appropriate alphabetical order, the following definitions: .
   - **infringement fee** , in relation to an infringement offence, means the amount prescribed by regulations made under section 54 as the infringement fee for the offence
   - **infringement notice** means a notice given under section 57C
   - **infringement offence** means—